 In July 2017, Cuyahoga County joined the Global Covenant of Mayors for Climate & Energy, an international alliance of cities and local governments with a shared long-term vision of promoting and supporting voluntary action to combat climate change and move to a low-emission, resilient society.
 By joining, the county committed to complete and publicly report on the following within three years:

-- We are currently working with our regional stakeholders to develop targets, goals, and strategies around 5 focus areas: energy, transportation, land use, water, and health.
-A draft plan is expected by Fall 2018.
+• Working with our regional stakeholders to develop targets, goals, and strategies around 5 focus areas: energy, transportation, land use, water, and health.

 Contact Us